 These 2018 targets are documented in the Year 2045 Long-Range Transportation Plan update.
+The Metropolitan Transportation Planning Organization set Bridge Performance Target, consistent with Florida Department of Transportation, on October 22, 2018.

 6. System Performance Measures and Targets

 In January 2017, the United States Department of Transportation published the System Performance/ Freight/Congestion Mitigation Air Quality Performance Measures Final Rule to establish measures to assess passenger and freight performance on the Interstate and non-Interstate National Highway System, and traffic congestion and on-road mobile source emissions in areas that do not meet federal National Ambient Air Quality Standards.
 The rule, which is referred to as the PM3 rule, requires metropolitan planning organizations to set targets for the following six performance measures: